USTA LEAGUE PACIFIC NORTHWEST

 See How To Look Up Your Rating for more information

 Year End Rating Facility Search link

-APPEAL YOUR YEAR END RATING by clicking on the "appeal the rating" hyperlink below your rating on TennisLink.
+APPEAL YOUR YEAR END RATING by clicking on the "Appeal Rating Level" hyperlink below your rating on TennisLink.

 - Approved Ratings - If your rating appeal is approved and you are already registered on a current USTA League Team, email email@example.com to have rating on your roster changed manually.
 The rating on your team's roster does not change otherwise.
 NTRP Dynamic Disqualification procedures as outlined in 2.04B(3) apply to an Appealed (A) player.

 - Denied Ratings - If your rating is denied, there is usually no further avenue for an appeal.
 Review our Ratings Appeal page to learn more.
-National Championship players will be denied if they try appealing down in the year immediately following their new rating, even if they are within the appealable range.
+Adult 18 and 40 National Championship players will be denied if they try appealing down in the year immediately following their new rating, even if they are within the appealable range.

 Year-End Rating Adjustment on Early Start League Team

-- If your 2018 Year-End Rating is higher than your 2017 Year-End Rating, you may play on your Early Start League Team through the local area league and local area playoffs without a change (unless you receive a letter stating that you are at the "clearly above level"- see note below).
+- If your 2019 Year-End Rating is higher than your 2018 Year-End Rating, you may play on your Early Start League Team through the local Area League and local Area Playoffs without a change (unless you receive a letter stating that you are at the "clearly above level"- see note below).